mamoore1440/personal-site/src/content/model/HMT-Chains-Of-Logic.md

 * Humans
     * Humans have Subjections of reality
     * Humans want to maximize Utility
-    * Humans are curious and inventive
+    * Humans are inventive
     * Humans are imperfect at viewing reality
     * Humans have free-will
 * Reality
     * Reality does not have free-will
     * Reality changes over Time
-* The Model in general
+* The Model In General
     * The base measurements for Humans, Reality, and Time are the smallest measurements
-    * The more efficient an economy is the more Utility the Humans will have both in the moment and in the future

 ## Proofs
 ### Humans
 Humans have Subjections of reality && Reality changes over Time
     => Human Subjections change over Time (1)

 Humans have free-will
+    => Changes in Humans are nondeterministic
         => The future state of Humans is essentially impossible to determine (2)

 Humans are imperfect at viewing reality
     => Subjections of reality will essentially never be perfect (3) => The perfectly efficient S&D Connections will essentially never take place => Pareto efficiency is essentially impossible (8)

+### Reality
 Reality does not have free-will && Reality changes over Time
     => Any changes in Reality that originate from Reality are deterministic => The future of Reality can be calculated if there are no Humans (4)

 Humans have free-will && Reality changes over Time
-    => Any changes that originate from Humans are nondeterministic => The future of Reality can not be calculated if there are Humans (5)
+    => Any changes in Reality that originate from Humans are nondeterministic => The future of Reality can not be calculated if there are Humans (5)

+### The Model In General
-Humans are curious and inventive
+Humans are inventive
     => Humans will discover and invent over Time
         => TFP will increase over Time (6)